 With a digital nomad visa or an equivalent, you are legally allowed to live and work in a different country.
 By living there, you can experience it like a local and get to know the destination in a way that most tourists never have a chance to do.
 Immersing yourself in a foreign culture and language can be a gratifying experience.
 Plus, you’ll make new friends and discover another part of yourself.

 If you’re looking for a chance of scenery, this is a perfect opportunity for that.
 You can escape the dreariness of winter in a warmer climate, relax in the jungle or the countryside or explore old cities with excitement.
 The experience is guaranteed to change you for the better.

 The process of applying can be lengthy and costly, especially if you have hired someone to help you.
 Depending on where you are currently living, the minimum income thresholds might be unattainable to you.
 The new destination might also have a higher cost of living.
 It’s important to research how much you’re going to need for accommodations, food and transportation.

 It’s also important to check the laws and regulations before you decide to apply for a visa.
 Not all countries, for example, have a favourable attitude towards people of the LGBTQ+ community, often making same-sex relationships illegal.
 While living in a foreign country, especially for an extended time, you must comply with the local laws.
 Make sure those laws don’t put you in danger.

-Final thoughts on the digital nomad visa concept
+Final thoughts on the digital nomad visa and long term visas